Counting And Confusion: Bayesian Rate Estimation With Multiple Populations: Examples

 (Note that this factor of $\sqrt{R_f}$ cancels with the Jeffreys prior on the rate, $1/\sqrt{R_f}$; we have verified that the priors on these parameters are irrelevant to our results, as would be expected from the measurement of $\sim 1000$ foreground stars.)

-Figure \ref{fig:cluster-params} shows the posteriors for the cluster parameters.
+Figures \ref{fig:cluster-loc} and \ref{fig:cluster-scale} shows the posteriors for the cluster location and scale parameters.
 The center of the cluster, $\vec{x}_0$, is localized to within about 5\% of the cluster scale, and the cluster radius with a relative error of about 10\%.
 In spite of the significant background, the cluster parameters are recovered to a relative accuracy consistent with the expected uncertainty from $N_\mathrm{eff} \simeq R_f = 1000$ measurements.
 Figure \ref{fig:cluster-number} shows the posteriors inferred on the cluster and background numbers, $R_f$ and $R_b$.